 COPD affects lung function due to damage and inflammation in the airways.
 As a result, your lungs have to work harder to take in the oxygen your body needs.
 As COPD gets worse, it tends to cause low oxygen levels and high carbon dioxide levels.
 This can leave you feeling fatigued.

 In addition, life with COPD can be stressful.
-COPD raises the risk of anxiety and depression, both of which can affect your energy levels and mood.
+COPD raises the risk of anxiety and depression, both of which can affect energy levels and mood.
 COPD also interferes with energy-boosting sleep, exercise, and eating habits.

-If these changes aren’t enough, a continuous positive airway pressure (CPAP) machine may be recommended.
-“I had trouble sleeping and felt like my airways were collapsing until I tried CPAP,” shared another member.
-“It forces air into your lungs.
-Now I sleep through the whole night.”
+If you have COPD and sleep apnea, and these changes aren’t enough, a continuous positive airway pressure (CPAP) machine may be recommended.
+“I had trouble sleeping and felt like my airways were collapsing until I tried CPAP,” one member shared.
+“Now I sleep through the whole night.”

 “I find exercising helps if you pace yourself.
 Yes, you still get tired, but you can stay awake long enough to go to bed,” wrote another.

 People with COPD may have a hard time getting the nutrition they need from food.
 If you have a deficiency in vitamins or minerals like folate, vitamin B12, or iron, you may feel more fatigued.
-“I started taking B12, and it seems to help improve my energy during the day,” reported a MyCOPDTeam member.
+Don’t take vitamins without talking to your doctor.
+They may recommend a blood test to check for deficiencies first.

-Another advised, “Have naps when necessary and get a good night’s sleep.
+Another advised, “Have naps when necessary, and get a good night’s sleep.
 I relax to the music of the ’50s, my generation’s music, and try to go to bed at the same time every night.
 I get up early and do something first thing in the morning, then I know I have accomplished something that day.”

-Some have found that napping during the day gives them a boost.
-Others say they can’t sleep at night if they take a nap.
-One member wrote that a nap with the CPAP machine is their trick for staying up later: “I took a long time getting used to the CPAP, but now, it’s my best friend.
-My respiratory therapist suggested I use it whenever I get really sleepy, as the buildup of carbon dioxide can cause tiredness.
-I used to get so sleepy at 7 p.m.
-Now, I lie down with my CPAP on at about 4 p.m. and rest or nap for about an hour.
-Then, I can make it till 10 p.m.”
+One member wrote that a nap with the CPAP machine is their trick for staying up later.
+“I took a long time getting used to the CPAP, but now it’s my best friend.
+My respiratory therapist suggested I use it whenever I get really sleepy,” they said.
+“I used to get so sleepy at 7 p.m.
+Now I lie down with my CPAP on at about 4 p.m. and rest or nap for about an hour.
+Then I can make it till 10 p.m.”

 If you have extreme fatigue that continues for more than a day or two, give your healthcare provider a call.
 A little downtime can help, but it’s important to figure out if there’s another issue that needs treatment.